saranyachaganti/ML-Projects/readme.md

-## The projects in this repository are related to machine learning.
+## The projects in this repository are done during my 100 days of machine learning challenge.

 ### List of Projects :